 When we discover and understand our self sabotaging behavior patterns, we can then find ways to source solutions and strategies that can make our lives more successful, happy and a lot less chaotically complicated.

-So in this article, let’s talk about self-sabotage and the different ways to stop these patterns of negative behavior in our life.
+So in this article, let’s talk about certain behaviors that have an negative impact and some ways to stop self sabotage in its tracks!

 What Does It Mean To Self-Sabotage?